Fiserv/Commerce-Hub/docs/Online-Mobile-Digital/Wallets-AltPayments/Google-Pay/Google-Pay-Web-REST.md

 ## Step 1: Configure Google Pay on the Web

-The merchant need to configure the merchant environment to accept [Google Pay on the web](https://developers.google.com/pay/api/web/guides/tutorial).
+The merchant needs to configure the merchant environment to accept [Google Pay on the web](https://developers.google.com/pay/api/web/guides/tutorial).
 This includes define Google Pay API version, request a payment token, define payment card networks and auth methods, describe acceptable payment methods, add payment tag, determine readiness to pay, add Google Pay button etc.

 ---

 ## Step 2: Submit a Charge Request

-- [**Encrypted Data:**](#request-variables) The data is encrypted using Apple's encryption and Commerce Hub will decrypt the information.
+- [**Encrypted Data:**](#request-variables) The data is encrypted using Google's encryption and Commerce Hub will decrypt the information.
 - [**Decrypted Wallet:**](?path=docs/Resources/Guides/Payment-Sources/Decrypted-Wallet.md) The data is encrypted and decrypted using a merchant's certificate and the card data is submitted to Commerce Hub.

 ---